-Do not leave the pump on while away from your motorhome or while driving.
+We recommend that you turn the Water Pump switch off whenever you will be away from the vehicle or not using the water system.
 In time, a slow leak in a faucet could drain the water tank, fill the holding tank, and discharge the house batteries.